LennartHennigs/DIYStreamDeck/README.md

 - The `folders` section defines key sets that can be assigned to a single key.
 - The `urls` section contains keyboard definitions for Safari and Chrome URls.

+You can define four types of keys: shortcut keys, application launch keys, and folder keys.

+- *Shortcut keys* have a `key_sequence` field which specifies the key combination to be executed when the key is pressed.
+- *Application keys* have an `application` field which opens or brings the specified application to front when the key is pressed.
+- *Action keys* have an `action` key.
+They are used to trigger event of plugins or are needed to provide a `close_folder` action for folders
+- *Folder keys* have an `folder` key.
+When the key is pressed it will "open" the folder and display its key definitions.

 These are the possible fields for a key entry:

+- `color`: This field specifies the color of the key, in RGB format.
+You can specify the color of the key using an RGB string (e.g., `#FF0000` for red, `#00FF00` for green, `#0000FF` for blue).
 - `key_sequence`: This field specifies the key combination to be executed when the key is pressed.
 You can use either a string or an array [to specify the key sequence](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html).
 If a string is provided, it should contain the keycodes separated by '+' (e.g., `CTRL+ALT+T`).
 If an array is provided, it should contain the keycodes as separate elements (e.g., `["CTRL", "ALT", "T"]`).
 You can also add delays between key presses within a shortcut by including a floating-point number in the list of keys for a specific shortcut in the `key_def.json` file.
 This number represents the delay in seconds between key presses.
 You can find a list of possible keycodes here.
 - `application`: This field is used to specify the application to be launched when an application key is pressed.
 - `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
 The former is mandatory inside a folder definition without an `autoclose` setting.
-- `color`: This field specifies the color of the key, in RGB format.
-You can specify the color of the key using an RGB string (e.g., `#FF0000` for red, `#00FF00` for green, `#0000FF` for blue).
-- `description`: This optional field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.
 - `folder`: This field allows you assign a folder (a set of key definitions) to be opened.
 A folder will auto-close per default, ohter actions has been triggered inside.
 Folders can also be nested.
-- `alias_off`: This field will tell the keypad to use another applications key definition.
-All other keys will be ignored. 🆕 With these fields you can define four types of keys, shortcut keys, application launch keys, and folder keys.
+- `alias_of`: Only for application entries.
+This field will tell the keypad to use another applications key definition.
+All other keys will be ignored. 🆕

-- *Shortcut keys* have a `key_sequence` field which specifies the key combination to be executed when the key is pressed.
-- *Application keys* have an `application` field which opens or brings the specified application to front when the key is pressed.
-- *Action Keys* have an `action` key.
-They are used to trigger event of plugins or are needed to provide a `close_folder` action for folders
-- *Folder keys*  have an `folder` key.
-When the key is pressed it will "open" the folder and display its key definitions.
+- `description`: This optional field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.

 In addition, two more keys are relevant for folders and applications:

 - `ignore_default": "true"` will don't ignore the global definitions and don't add them to a folder or an application.